Biden Says Putin Is Weighing Use of Chemical Weapons in Ukraine

 The Russian embassy in Washington did not immediately respond to a request for comment.

-Washington and its allies have previously accused Russia of spreading an unproven claim that Ukraine had a biological weapons program as a possible prelude to using such weapons itself, but Biden's remarks on Monday were some of his strongest yet on the subject.
+The United States and its allies have previously accused Russia of spreading an unproven claim that Ukraine had a biological weapons program as a possible prelude to using such weapons but Biden's remarks on Monday were some of his strongest on the subject.

 Russia says it does not attack civilians although the devastation wrought on Ukrainian towns such as Mariupol and Kharkiv are reminiscent of previous Russian assaults on cities in Chechnya and Syria.